The Vermont Statutes Online

 (b) Such records shall be submitted to the town auditors annually on or before February 1.

-(c) If the records of orders named in this section are made by an assistant clerk, the assistant clerk shall not be the town treasurer, or the wife or husband of such town treasurer, or any person acting in the capacity of clerk for the town treasurer.
+(c) If the records of orders named in this section are made by an assistant clerk, the assistant clerk shall not be the town treasurer or the spouse of the town treasurer or any person acting in the capacity of clerk for the town treasurer.
+(Amended 2017, No. 130 (Adj.
+Sess.), § 13.)

 § 1623.
 Signing orders